 You're a solopreneur.
 Your time is limited.
 It's the most precious commodity you have.

 You realize that if you agree to participate, in addition to the time you spend on the day of the webinar, you'll also need to commit time to work out details with this person and time to prepare a presentation that will make a great impression.

 I get requests like this for a variety of projects fairly frequently.
-Some are great opportunities; some are one-sided and offer no benefit to justify the investment of my time.
+Some are great opportunities for everyone involved.

 This is always my first question.
 Is this person a direct competitor of mine?
-Are we looking to promote the same type of product or service to the same people?
+Are we looking to promote the same type of product or service to the same people.

 If I can't see a substantial difference between their business and mine, I'm going to be extremely skeptical of a business collaboration.
 It's not an automatic deal breaker, but other factors would have to be pretty impressive for me to move forward.

 Instead, I like to work with collaborators who operate in related, but non-competing niches.
 I'm happy to collaborate with someone who offers value to my readers that I can't offer myself.

-This time, she's contacted by the owner of a website that teaches people how to live a more environmentally responsible lifestyle.
-They'd like her to participate in a webinar to talk about the benefits of using eco-friendly soaps.
+This time, she's contacted by a blogger who teaches people how to live a more environmentally responsible lifestyle.
+The blogger would like her to participate in a webinar to talk about the benefits of using eco-friendly soaps.

 Now that's the beginning of a collaboration that could have potential.
-Both businesses are focused on the same customer, but they have different products.
+The businesses have an overlap in their target customers, but they have different products.
 They are not direct competitors.
-We might have a winner here.

-The next thing I need to know before committing my precious time is, how will my business benefit if I participate in this collaboration?
+The next thing I need to know before committing my time is, how will my business benefit if I participate in this collaboration?

 If you participate in their project, they'll expect you to promote it to your audience.
 They see you have a good social media following, a strong presence in the search engines, and an active newsletter, and they want all of those people who find and follow your business to be exposed to their business.